ata4/glrage/README.md

 ## Assault Rigs

-Apart from a broken memory check, Assault Rigs runs flawlessly out of the box, even on recent Windows versions.
+Apart from a broken memory check, Assault Rigs runs almost flawlessly out of the box, even on recent Windows versions.

 ### Installation instructions